 Climate change is expected to increase global air temperatures, an effect that we have already observed in the last century.
 An important point to understand about climate change is the difference between "climate" and "weather."
-Climate change observations and predications are based on "climate," which is long-term averages of weather observations across regional or global space.
-For example, the State of Maine has seen a 3 °F increase in annual air temperatures in the last century and we expect an additional 1.4 to 3.0 °F increase in annual air temperatures by 2040.
+Climate change observations and predictions are based on "climate," which is long-term averages of weather observations across regional or global space.
+NASA earth-orbiting satellites found that worldwide temperatures in 2018 were the 4th warmest on record behind 2015, 2016 and 2017.
+The past five years have been the warmest years on Earth in the modern record.
+The State of Maine has seen a 3 °F increase in annual air temperatures in the last century and we expect an additional 1.4 to 3.0 °F increase in annual air temperatures by 2040.
+The impacts of long-term global warming are already being felt in heat waves, coastal flooding, ecosystem change, and extreme precipitation events.
 Local weather observations may deviate from this general trend from season to season or year to year, depending on a suite of local variables.
 For the Kezar Lake watershed, we used CONWAY 1 N, NH US (ID# GHCND:USC00271732) and NORTH CONWAY, NH US (ID#GHCND:USC00275995) weather stations from the NOAA National Centers for Environmental Information (NCEI) to track changes in air temperature since 19591.